dberesford/nscale-workshop/development-workflow.md

 nsd sys link .
 ```

-The system will be setted up for local development by issuing:
+The system will be set up for local development by issuing:

 ```bash
 nsd sys compile process